 Via the AUX (auxiliary) jack, this vintage Toshiba Aurex System 10 can still play today’s digital devices –iPods, CDs, and, yes, MiniDiscs as well as DAT (digital audio tape) players.

-Prior to my purchase, I had just watched with envy as my coworkers -especially the senior ones with much fatter paychecks- unloaded and unboxed their expensive, high-end stereo systems with huge speaker sets inside their villas.
+Before my purchase, I had watched with envy as my coworkers—especially the senior ones with much fatter paychecks—unloaded and unboxed their expensive, high-end stereo systems with huge speaker sets inside their villas.

-I had visited several audio shops in downtown Riyadh before I decided on the micro-sized Toshiba Aurex System 10 because of its uniqueness, design, and almost magical impression on me.
+I visited several audio shops in downtown Riyadh before I decided on the micro-sized Toshiba Aurex System 10 because of its uniqueness, design, and almost magical impression.

-I bought it discounted but complete with a pair of black Aurex (S12W) 80-watts bookshelf speakers for about US$800.
-It has a more sophisticated -and expensive- sibling in System 15 (about US$1,200 without speakers) but it was just way beyond my budget at that time.
+I bought it discounted but complete with a pair of black Aurex (S12W) 80-watt bookshelf speakers for about US$800.
+It has a more sophisticated—and expensive—sibling in System 15 (about US$1,200 without speakers), but it was just way beyond my budget at that time.

 Both models were spectacularly designed and housed in high-grade aluminum chassis that made them withstand the elements as well as high-quality internal electronic components.

-And, as a bonus, the Aurex models that were sold in the Middle East had power supply voltage selector switches so that AC power input can be set to either 115V or 230V -depending on where you are or what country you’ll plug them in.
+As a bonus, the Aurex models sold in the Middle East had power supply voltage selector switches so that AC power input can be set to either 115V or 230V—depending on where you are or what country you’ll plug them in.

 So what are the differences?

-The System 15 has a beautiful main amplifier (SC-M15) housed in a one-piece diecast aluminum with an all-DC toroidal transformer that drives 40 watts per channel into 8 ohms (or, 100 watts in ‘BTL’ mode).
-The back of the amp has professional-grade connectors (screw-on and ‘banana’ plug) for 2 sets of speakers.
+System 15 has a beautiful main amplifier (SC-M15) housed in one-piece diecast aluminum.
+Its all-DC toroidal transformer drives 40 watts per channel into 8 ohms (or 100 watts in ‘BTL’ mode).
+The back of the amp has professional-grade connectors (screw-on and ‘banana’ plug) for two sets of speakers.

-The separate pre-amp (SY-C15) came with 2 phono inputs, a variety of switches typically found in bigger high-end stereo systems plus gold-plated contacts for all the RCA jacks at the back.
+The separate pre-amp (SY-C15) had 2 phono inputs, various switches typically found in bigger, high-end stereo systems, andgold-plated contacts for all the RCA jacks at the back.

-The FM-only tuner (ST-F15) has a VFD (vacuum fluorescent) digital display with a 10-button direct/up-down push-button tuning with memory presets capability.
+The FM-only tuner (ST-F15) has a VFD (vacuum fluorescent) digital display with a 10-button direct/up-down push-button tuning with memory preset capability.

 The very elegant Toshiba Aurex System 15.
-Including a pair of speakers, it would have cost me a month of my salary back in 1982!
+Including a pair of speakers would have cost me a month of my salary back in 1982!
 Top to bottom: SC-M15 main power amplifier, SY-C15 pre-amp, ST-F15 FM-only digital tuner, and the PC-D15 stereo cassette deck with 2-motors plus IC-logic control.

-You could actually mix and match decks or components from either system and even use two (2) SC-M15 amplifiers in monaural mode via the BTL (bridge tied load/ bridged transformerless) feature to drive a massive 100 watts per channel.
+You could mix and match decks or components from either system and even use two (2) SC-M15 amplifiers in monaural mode via the BTL (bridge-tied load/ bridged transformerless) feature to drive a massive 100 watts per channel.

-There were cheaper mid-sized/micro components options during those days like Sony’s FH-7 or Technics’ Concise series but most of them used either plastic or sheet metal housing and did not look as elegant as Toshiba’s Aurex System 15 and 10.
+There were cheaper mid-sized/micro component options during those days, like Sony’s FH-7 or Technics’ Concise series, but most used plastic or sheet metal housing.
+They did not look as elegant as Toshiba’s Aurex System 15 and 10.

-After 36 years, I am still amazed how this vintage hi-fi system can remain to look so beautiful and elegant as some of today’s latest digital audio decks and sound so impressively– after I hooked up either my FiiO (X2 and X3 Mark III) high-resolution audio players, the iPod Classic or, yes, a Sony Discman via the amp’s auxiliary input.
+After 36 years, I am still amazed how this vintage hi-fi system can remain as beautiful and elegant as some of today’s latest digital audio decks and still sound so impressive– after I hooked up either my FiiO(X2 and X3 Mark III) high-resolution audio players, the iPod Classic or, yes, a Sony Discman via the amp’s auxiliary input.

 While we don’t want our computer hardware to fail at all or even while still under its warranty period, it’s a fact of life that some of them do.